isomerpages/nlb-biblioasia/_jan-2009/A History More Refined: Malay Women’s and Men’s Magazines of the 1950s in Singapore and Malaya.md

 *Shorga Dunia* was understood to be a men’s magazine.
 Hamedi categorises *Shorga Dunia* (Earthly Heaven) as “entertainment for the young (hiburan untuk mudamudi)”.
 In the newspaper *Tanah Melayu* (April 1936) it was reported that

    "Kanak-kanak dan perawan-perawan tidak<br>   dibenarkan membaca akhbar ini kerana sesetengah<br>   daripada perkataan-perkataan dan gambar-gambar<br>   yang di dalamnya mendahsyatkan pemandangan<br>   dan membangkitkan keinginan hawa nafsu dengan<br>   sekejapnya" *\[children and young women are not <br>   allowed to read this because half of the words and<br>   photographs contain inside \[this publication\] are<br>   destructive to the sight and arouses the desire in an<br>   instant\].* 15

+In another instance, the same daily reported
+   "…suatu akhbar yang luar biasa dan sengit sekali.<br>   Kanak-kanak dan orang-orang perempuan tidak<br>   dibenarkan membeli akhbar ini." *\[a periodical that is<br>   extraordinary and very narrow.
+Children and women<br>   are not allowed to buy these.\]* 16

+This was a rare instance when women and children are excluded from reading men’s magazines and this was not the case for other publications.
+This preclusion characterises this magazine as an exclusively men’s magazine.
+While this type of men’s magazine did not find much acceptance in its time, it was beginning to garner a wider acceptance in the social world of the 1950s.
+It is interesting to note that Singapore was the birthplace of such magazines in the 1930s and later in the 1950s.
+Such publications aroused religious and moral sentiments from the community across the Causeway.
+Regardless of this, men’s magazines of the 1950s were still very popular.

+The more popular men’s magazines in the 1950s were *Aneka Warna*, *Asmara*, *Album Asmara* and *Album Bintang*.
+Hamedi describes *Album Bintang* as a magazine for “entertainment and light sex (hiburan/seks ringan)”.
+Pustaka H. M. Ali published the annual edition of Bintang magazine which contained tabloids, pictures of movie stars and long commentaries.
+Its first print was in 1955 and its last in May 1959.
+In May 1957, 15,000 copies of the magazine were printed.
+Jimmy Asmara was the chief editor from 1956–1957.17

+Syed Omar Alsagof published Album Asmara on behalf of Geliga Publications Bureau (at 430 Orchard Road).
+This was a yearly edition for *Asmara*.
+Like *Album Bintang*, *Album Asmara* saw its inaugural print in 1955 and its final print in 1959.
+Hamedi described this as an entertainment magazine (*hiburan*).
+The magazine was published as it “was asked by readers to create a magazine that contain stories on films from a cinematic perspective (*didesak oleh pembaca supaya melahirkan majalah yang mengandungi hal-hal perfileman ditinjau dari sudut perfileman*)”.
+The basis of this magazine was to “create stories surrounding passion/love (dasar album kami ialah mengisahkan kejadian di sekitar asmara)”.18

+*Aneka Warna*, like *Album Asmara*, was described as “entertainment and light sex”.
+Unlike the two yearly editions mentioned earlier, *Aneka Warna* was a monthly magazine.
+It was first published in October 1954 and saw its final print in November 1959.
+Qalam Press then replaced *Aneka Warna* with *Pusparagam* in May 1960.

+Due to its popularity, *Aneka Warna* managed to save Qalam press from financial troubles.
+These financial troubles were incurred due to a political disagreement with Tengku Abdul Rahman.
+The editor, Al-Edrus (Syed Abdullah Abdul Hamid al-Edrus) or known by his pen name, Ahmad Lufti, reacted critically to the Tengku burning copies of *Warta Masyaraka*t and *Qalam* in Johor Bahru (both his productions) by writing an angry piece in a December 1953 issue.
+He had to close his newspaper as a result. *Aneka Warna* saved *Qalam* Press.
+It lasted for five years from October 1954 to November 1959.
+Ahmad Lufti was the writer of *Kesatuan Islam* (13 December 1945) and *Mastika*.

+*Asmara*, another magazine of this genre, reinforced *Aneka Warna* as a men’s magazine in its description of *Aneka Warna *(November 1954)